music is not always participatory

-Just after the world ground to a halt due to the coronavirus, James Black found himself in receipt of a large working grant from the Danish Arts Foundation.
-He had the means to compose, and the lockdown would give him a motive for the specific project he set his mind to.
-This recording is what he produced – an album bound by restriction and that flirts with failure, but delivers powerfully on the fundamentals of art and expression.
+Just after the world ground to a halt due to the coronavirus, James Black [they/them] found themselves in receipt of a large working grant from the Danish Arts Foundation.
+They had the means to compose, and the lockdown would give them a motive for the specific project they set their mind to.
+This recording is what they produced – an album bound by restriction and that flirts with failure, but delivers powerfully on the fundamentals of art and expression.

 The dogma of the impossible